Toronto history » Blog » Toronto Tax History

 Here’s the simple formula: Assessed Value (MPAC) x Tax Rate = Your Tax Bill

-In Toronto, the City Council decides how much money they need to run the city (libraries, police, TTC, potholes).
-Once they have that total number, they divide it by the total value of all properties in the city.
-That gives them the rate.
+Therefore, In Toronto, the City Council determine how much money they call for to be given the metropolis (subroutine library, police force, TTC, chuckhole).
+In addition, Once they make that full numeral, they dissever it by the entire time value of all holding in the urban center.

 The Pre-Amalgamation Era (1975–1997): A Tale of Two Cities